pbenini/website/content/en/docs/concepts/services-networking/windows-networking.md

 Please follow https://github.com/microsoft/Windows-Containers/issues/204 for updates.
 {{< /warning >}}

+{{< warning >}}
+On Windows Server 2022, the KB5005619 introduced an issue on hns l2bridge connectivity.
+To workaround the issue and restore connectivity you can remove KB5005619.

+Please follow https://github.com/microsoft/Windows-Containers/issues/439 for updates.
+{{< /warning >}}

 ## Limitations

 The following networking functionality is _not_ supported on Windows nodes: